Nicola Mancino

 Nicola Mancino (born 15 October 1931) is an Italian politician who served as president of the Senate of the Republic from 1996 to 2001.
-He was also president of Campania's regional parliament from 1965 to 1971, governor of Campania from 1971 to 1972 and Minister of the Interior from 1992 to 1994.
+He was also president of Campania's regional parliament from 1965 to 1971, president of Campania from 1971 to 1972, and Minister of the Interior from 1992 to 1994.

 Early life

-Mancino was born in Montefalcione, province of Avellino (Campania).
-He became first provincial and then regional secretary of Democrazia Cristiana (Italy's Christian Democratic Party), being elected for the first time in the Italian Senate in 1976.
-So far he had been reconfirmed in all subsequent elections.
+Mancino was born in Montefalcione, province of Avellino, in the Campania region.
+He became first provincial and then regional secretary of Christian Democracy (DC), being elected for the first time in the Senate of the Republic in 1976.
+He had was reconfirmed in all subsequent elections until 2006.